luheng/deep_srl/README.md

-# Neural Semantic Role Labeling
+# Deep Semantic Role Labeling

 This repository contains code for training and using the deep SRL model described in:
 [Deep Semantic Role Labeling: What works and what's next](https://homes.cs.washington.edu/~luheng/files/acl2017_hllz.pdf)